 And still others believe that anyone can wear a Hawaiian shirt, but only if done so respectfully and with an understanding of the culture.
 Ultimately, it is up to the individual to decide what they believe is appropriate.

 The “Hawaiian” shirt is a type of clothing that originated in the islands of Hawaii.
 It is typically made from brightly colored fabric and features patterns or images that are associated with the Hawaiian culture, such as flowers, surfboards, and palm trees.
 The shirt is worn by both men and women, although it is more commonly seen on men.

 As mentioned, many believe the Hawaiian shirt was adapted from the Kimono, which is of Japanese background.
-Other say that it was from a Chinese Merchant.
-So if someone claims that the Hawaiian shirt is cultural appropriation to the Native Hawaiians, one can provide these counter points.
+Others say that it was from a Chinese Merchant.
+So if someone claims that the Hawaiian shirt is cultural appropriation to the Native Hawaiians, one can provide these counterpoints.

 It depends on if you are talking about the original Hawaiian shirts made, the Hawaiian “Aloha Shirts” of today, the occasion in which the shirt is being worn, and the intentions behind the wearer.

 - “the shirt isn’t truly a part of Hawaiian culture”

 It appears most people don’t see wearing the Aloha “Hawaiian” shirt as cultural appropriation.